LaTrappe/HAKA/readme.md

 6. Enter your Home Assistant IP and port (i.e. https://myfancypansyhainstallation.duckdns.org:8123)

-7. Enter to token obtained in step four (don't forget to release the pigeon if you used one)
+7. Enter the token obtained in step four (don't forget to release the pigeon if you used one)

 8. Set up the domains you would like to browse from your couch.

 Enjoy!